LeonardoESousa/xcharge/README.md

 ```bash
 pip3 install kmc
 ```
-If you encounter any error, we recommend you visit our page of [troubleshooting solutions](https://github.com/LeonardoESousa/xcharge/wiki/Troubleshoot-Install)
+If you encounter any error, we recommend you to visit our page of [troubleshooting solutions](https://github.com/LeonardoESousa/xcharge/wiki/Troubleshoot-Install)
 ## How to Use

 1) Construct your input (look [here](https://github.com/LeonardoESousa/KMC/tree/main/input_examples) for examples)